Weidmannsche Buchhandlung: History

 Gleditsch published authors such as Wieland, Gellert, Lessing, Lavater and Heyne.
 The most significant achievement of the Gleditsch brothers was to persuade the leading Dutch booksellers to send their works to the Leipzig fair instead of to Frankfurt.

 Weidmannsche Buchhandlung continued to publish in Leipzig until 1854, reaching its height under Philipp Erasmus Reich, called the "nation's bookseller".

-The firm moved to Berlin in 1854, and continued publishing in Berlin, Dublin and Zurich under the Reimer publishing family.
+The firm moved to Berlin in 1854, and continued publishing in Berlin, Dublin and Zürich under the Reimer publishing family.

 In 1983 the firm was taken over by Verlag Georg Olms.
 Books printed in Berlin bore the Latin imprimatur "apud Weidmannos, Berolini".

 Leadership

 The publishing house was led by: